drobb2020/django_extensions_example/README.md

 ### Graph models

 * Renders a graphical representation of your entire project or of a specific application.
-* You need Graphvis installed on the OS, as well as pygraphviz for this to work.
+* You need Graphviz installed on the OS, as well as pygraphviz for this to work.
 * Use the GRAPH_MODELS option in settings.py to specify default options.

 ### reset_db